geobreed/zettelnotes/resource/Planet Money/2008/09/(080917) 2 Naked Short Selling, Meet Moral Hazard.md

 ---
-title: 0005 (080917) Naked Short Selling, Meet Moral Hazard
+title: (080917) Naked Short Selling, Meet Moral Hazard
 date: 20080917
-tags: #PlanetMoney
+tags:
-citation: "“Planet Money,” _NPR_, 2 Juni 2023. [https://www.npr.org/podcasts/510289/planet-money](https://www.npr.org/podcasts/510289/planet-money) (diakses 4 Juni 2023)."
+citation: “Planet Money,” _NPR_, 2 Juni 2023. [https://www.npr.org/podcasts/510289/planet-money](https://www.npr.org/podcasts/510289/planet-money) (diakses 4 Juni 2023).
 ---
-In July with FMFM worsening and lost 60% value, SEC chairman Christopher Cox testify on Senate about protection order of 19 companies from [[Naked Short Selling]] in less than a month period.
+In July with FMFM worsening and lost 60% value, SEC chairman Christopher Cox testify on Senate about protection order of 19 companies from [[Naked Short Selling]] for less than a month period.
 Banning an already illegal practices.
-Order to protect only selected companies.
+A practices that has many more effective alternative ways to address if really want to eliminate.
+There's also many other practices that more damaging to market, like conflict of interest of credit rating agency rate for CDO.
+Only for few selected companies.
 Only a temporary ban.
 An action that deviate from Cox usual character to let the market regulate itself.
+And in the end, after the protection those 19 companies has lower stock price than before the order.

 [[Moral Hazard Situation]] goes from econ 101 to public consciousness because of FMFM bailout and Lehman Brothers collapse.
 Apparently AIG also.
-AIG is going to be saved because they became too big too fail from Credit Default Swap
+AIG is going to be saved because they became too big too fail from Credit Default Swap.
+Not insurance but acts like insurance.

 ----
 # Points